Homeland Spring: garden tour and creative workshop

-Location: The Palestinian Museum
+Location: the Palestinian Museum

 Trees and plants constantly renew themselves—nothing compares to their ability to be reborn.
 Trunks grow sturdier, roots deepen, and branches bloom again with leaves and fruit.
 In Palestine, trees and plants resemble our lives: in their harshness, resilience, and in their everlasting greenness.